 The Registration Process

 - Consult the General Bulletin or Graduate Bulletin to check if a course requires a laboratory or has pre- or corequisites that must be completed prior to enrolling in the class.
 Students are responsible checking for these requirements as the system does not.

-- You can use the myFSU portal to register or perform drop/add any time during the "window" assigned to you by the number of credit hours you have earned toward graduation.
-You can also call back or use the website to Drop/Add during that time.
-You cannot register after the ending date of your assigned registration window.
+- You can use the myFSU portal to register or perform drop/add any time during the enrollment appointment assigned to you by the number of credit hours you have earned toward graduation.
+You cannot register after the ending date of your assigned enrollment appointment.

 Step 4: Pay Tuition